monishperiyasamy/StaffScheuling-Application/README.md

 **/frontend**
 ## 🚀 Dive into the Code
-To run Spectech locally on your machine, follow these steps:
+To run Staff Scheduling Application locally on your machine, follow these steps:

 ### Prerequisites